 - Insert the in-cell NMR sample into the magnet, check the tuning of the probe head and quickly verify 1H and 13C pulse lengths.

-- Measure and process a 1D 1H and 13C NMR spectra to check sample conditions and its reproducibility.
+- Measure and process a 1D H-1 and C-13 NMR spectra to check sample conditions and its reproducibility.

 - Process the spectra and analyse them, for example, by comparing them with analogous ones acquired on cell lysates and on purified protein samples.